krischik/SteemRubyTutorial/Documents/Part-6.md

    _condenser_api = Radiator::CondenserApi.new
 ```

 Read the global properties and median history values.
 Note the use of `result` at the end.
-It stripps some additional JSON boilerplate which we don't need and makes using the data more useable.
+It stripps some additional JSON boilerplate which isn't needed and makes the data more useable.

 ```ruby
    _global_properties    = _condenser_api.get_dynamic_global_properties.result
    _median_history_price = _condenser_api.get_current_median_history_price.result
 ```

 Calculate the conversion Rate for STEEM to SBD.
-We use the Amount class to convert the string values into amounts.
+Uses the Amount class to convert the string values into amounts.

 ```ruby
    _base                 = Amount.new _median_history_price.base